nmasse-itix/OpenShift-Examples/Read-Only-FS/README.md

   of the container image and the deployment of the new version could be triggered automatically.

+Lastly, we can also mentioned the short-lived containers (deployment containers, init containers, etc.) that are created for a one-time task and destroyed just after.
+A read-only root file system would not change anything in this use case.

 ## Conclusion

 As a conclusion, it is definitelly possible to use read-only root filesystems in